Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Storage Capacity

 Choose a soft cooler based on the storage capacity and type of support you need for the load.
-A super malleable product like the Snow Peak Soft Cooler might not be the best for carrying dozens of heavy cans compared to a more rigid design like the Orca Wanderer 24.
+A super malleable product like the Snow Peak Soft Cooler might not be the best for carrying dozens of heavy cans compared to a more rigid design like the RTIC 20 Can.

 The larger the group, the more cargo space you’ll need.
-The soft coolers in our guide range from the Mountainsmith Takeout, which can fit six cans, to the 38L Snow Peak Soft Cooler.
+The soft coolers in our guide range from the ICEMULE Impulse, which fits a lunch, to the 38L Snow Peak Soft Cooler.
 Most of our choice soft coolers are either larger (30 L to 38 L) for group multiday trips or more compact (12 L to 19 L).

 soft cooler attached to cruiser bike handlebars